llmonpy/needle-in-a-needlestack/README.md

 Needle in a haystack (NIAH) has been a wildly popular test for evaluating how effectively LLMs can pay attention to the content in their context window.
 As LLMs have improved NIAH has become too easy.
 Needle in a Needlestack (NIAN) is a new, more challenging benchmark.
+You can see initial results on the [NIAN website](https://nian.llmonpy.ai).

 NIAN creates a list of limericks from a large [database of limericks](https://zenodo.org/records/5722527) and asks a question about a specific limerick that have been placed at a test location.
 Each test will typically use 5 to 10 test limericks placed at 5 to 10 locations in the prompt.
-Each test is repeated 5-10 times.
+Each test is repeated 2-10 times.
 It is amazing that an LLM can answer these questions at all!
 Here is a [link to an example prompt](artifacts/sample_prompt.txt).
 The question is "Does Mr. Thistle follow our rules?" and the associated limerick is in the middle of the prompt: